Property Tax Information

 Complaints (commonly referred to as Appeals):

-If you believe that your assessed value is not an accurate reflection of what your property would have sold for on July 1, please contact us within 60 days of receiving the mailing of this notice.
+If you believe that your assessed value is not an accurate reflection of what your property would have sold for on July 1, please contact us within 60 days of receiving the mailing of the assessment notice.
 We will put you in touch with our Accredited Assessor to discuss how the assessed value of your property was determined.
 If, after talking to our Accredited Assessor, you still disagree with your assessment, you may file a formal complaint.

 To file a formal complaint, you or your agent must complete and file an Assessment Review Board Complaint with the Assessment Review Board Clerk by the appeal date listed on the front of this notice and pay the applicable fee.
 Assessment Review Board Complaint forms and Assessment Complaints Agent Authorization can be obtained at: